VoiceHarbor API

 CLI

-nijtaio also comes with a command voiceharbor, providing another option for interacting with the Voice Harbor API.
+, providing another option for interacting with the Voice Harbor API.
 With just a few command-line arguments, you can anonymize and process audio files efficiently.
 This CLI feature simplifies the process of submitting audio files for processing and retrieving anonymized results, all without the need for coding.

-To use the CLI, simply invoke the voiceharbor command followed by the required arguments (run voiceharbor --help to get that list:
+command followed by the required arguments (run voiceharbor --help

-• --token your API token,
+your API token,--input_data

-• --input_data input audio file paths
+input audio file paths--language

-• --language choose between "english_16" and "french_8"
+choose between "english_16" and "french_8"--gender

-• -- voice Whether to anonymize voice or not.
+Whether to anonymize voice or not.--content

-• --content Whether to anonymize content or not
+Whether to anonymize content or not--output_folder

-• --output_folderthe folder when you want the result to be saved
+the folder when you want the result to be saved

 The CLI handles communication with the Voice Harbor API and provides you with status updates as the processing takes place.
 Whether you are automating anonymization tasks or running one-off commands, the CLI offers a streamlined experience.